tmtsoftware/csw/docs/src/main/technical/framework/framework.md

 provides implementation of how to initialize a component, may be by putting the hardware in default position, etc.
 - From the framework's viewpoint, the TLA is created with an instance of
 @github[ComponentBehavior](/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior) and the `Handlers` created by the developer.
 The ComponentBehavior actor has the framework behavior such as lifecycle.
-It also calls the `Handlers` when appropriate.
+It manages incoming messages and calls the `Handlers` when appropriate.

 @@@

-To know more about the responsibility of Supervisor and Top level actor please refer this @ref:[section](../../commons/create-component.md#anatomy-of-component).
+To know more about the responsibility of Supervisor and Top Level Actor please refer this @ref:[section](../../commons/create-component.md#anatomy-of-component).

-The interaction between supervisor and top level actor for creating component is shown below:
+The interaction between supervisor and Top Level Actor when creating the component is shown below:

 ![creation](media/creation.png)

-The code base for creation of Top level actor and watching it, from Supervisor can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L301) and code base for calling `intialize` handler from top level actor can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala#L84).
+The code base that implements the creation of Top Level Actor and watching it from its Supervisor can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L301).
+The code that implements the startup lifecycle and the calling of the `intialize` handler of Top Level Actor can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala#L84).
-The explanation about `Idle` state can be found @ref[here](../../commons/create-component.md#idle).
+An explanation of the `Idle` state can be found @ref[here](../../commons/create-component.md#idle).

 @@@ note

-If there is any exception thrown while executing `initialize` handler then the exception is bubbled up till Supervisor and it restarts Top level actor which in turn calls `initialize` handler again hoping the error fixes on restart.
-For this, Supervisor uses restart strategy with maximum of 3 restarts possible and to be done within 5 seconds.
-To know more about akka supervision failure strategy please refer [Akka Fault Tolerance](https://doc.akka.io/docs/akka/current/typed/fault-tolerance.html) document.
+If there is any exception thrown while executing `initialize` handler then the exception is bubbled up to Supervisor, and it restarts Top Level
+Actor which in turn calls `initialize` handler again hoping the error fixes on restart.
+For this, Supervisor uses a restart strategy with maximum of 3 restarts possible that must be finished within 5 seconds.
+To know more about the Akka supervision failure strategy please refer to the [Akka Fault Tolerance](https://doc.akka.io/docs/akka/current/typed/fault-tolerance.html) document.
 The Supervisor code base wiring restart strategy can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L309).

 @@@

-Once the handler is spawned it receives `ActorContext` and @github[CswContext](/csw-framework/src/main/scala/csw/framework/models/CswContext.scala) in it's constructor.
+Once the handler is spawned it receives an `ActorContext` and @github[CswContext](/csw-framework/src/main/scala/csw/framework/models/CswContext.scala) in its constructor.
 The `ActorContext` is used to get the `ActorSystem` of the component and maybe spawn other actors i.e worker actors for maintaining state.
 The `CswContext` can be used to get the handle of all the services provided by CSW.
-To know more about these services please refer this
+To know more about these services please refer to this
 @ref[section](../../commons/create-component.md#csw-services-injection).

-### Configuration file for component startup
+### Component Info File for Component Startup

-Every component needs to provide a startup config file that contains the details like name, type, handler class name, tracking details, etc.
+Every component needs to provide a startup config file called the Component Info File that contains component details such as name, type, handler class name, tracking details, etc.
+The contents of this file is used by Supervisor to create and setup the component as well as some customization.
-To know more about what is it and how to write the config file please refer this @ref[section](../../framework/describing-components.md) and a @ref[sample file](../../commons/multiple-components.md#component-configuration-componentinfo).
+To know more about what is it and how to write the Component Info File please refer this @ref[section](../../framework/describing-components.md) and a @ref[sample file](../../commons/multiple-components.md#component-configuration-componentinfo).

-The name of the configuration file needs to be passed to @ref[Container/Standalone app](../../framework/deploying-components.md) at the time of startup.
+The name of the Component Info File needs to be passed to @ref[Container/Standalone app](../../framework/deploying-components.md) at the time of startup.
-The config file is either fetched from `Configuration Service` or taken from local path on the machine to parse it to a @github[ComponentInfo](/csw-command/csw-command-client/src/main/scala/csw/command/client/models/framework/ComponentInfo.scala) object.
+The file is either fetched from `Configuration Service` or taken from local path on the machine to parse to a @github[ComponentInfo](/csw-command/csw-command-client/src/main/scala/csw/command/client/models/framework/ComponentInfo.scala) object.
 The `ComponentInfo` object is then passed to `Handlers` in `CswContext`.

-Components can be created in @ref:[standalone or container](../../commons/multiple-components.md) mode.
+A component may be created in @ref:[standalone or container](../../commons/multiple-components.md) mode.
+In standlone mode, the component is created in its own JVM process.
+In container mode, multiple components may be started together within the same JVM process.
-When an HCD or assembly is @ref:[created](../../framework/creating-components.md), depending on the mode, either the @github[ContainerBehaviorFactory](/csw-framework/src/main/scala/csw/framework/internal/container/ContainerBehaviorFactory.scala) or the
+When an HCD or Assembly is @ref:[created](../../framework/creating-components.md), depending on the mode, either the @github[ContainerBehaviorFactory](/csw-framework/src/main/scala/csw/framework/internal/container/ContainerBehaviorFactory.scala) or the
-@github[SupervisorBehaviorFactory](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehaviorFactory.scala) class is used to create the initial actor behavior.
+@github[SupervisorBehaviorFactory](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehaviorFactory.scala) class is used to create the initial TLA behavior.

-In container mode, a supervisor actor is created for each component and a single @github[container actor](/csw-framework/src/main/scala/csw/framework/internal/container/ContainerBehavior.scala) accepts control messages for the container (subtypes of `ContainerActorMessage`).
+In container mode, a Supervisor actor is created for each component and a single @github[container actor](/csw-framework/src/main/scala/csw/framework/internal/container/ContainerBehavior.scala) accepts control messages for the container (subtypes of `ContainerActorMessage`).
+These container messages can be used to manage the lifecycle of the components in the container.

-### ActorSystem for component
+### ActorSystem for the Component

-While creating a component, a new ActorSystem is spawned, which means if there are more than one components running in single jvm process there will be more than one ActorSystems created in single jvm.
-Having different ActorSystems in an application is not recommended by [akka](https://doc.akka.io/docs/akka/current/general/actor-systems.html) but it is still kept multiple per jvm so that any delay in executing a component does not affect execution of other components running in same jvm.
+While creating a component a new ActorSystem is spawned, which means if there are more than one components running in single JVM process there will be more than one ActorSystem created in the single JVM.
+Having different ActorSystems in an application is not recommended by [akka](https://doc.akka.io/docs/akka/current/general/actor-systems.html) but it is still kept multiple per JVM so that any delay in executing in one component does not affect the execution of other components running in the same
+JVM.
 The code base for creating an ActorSystem for each component is written in @github[SupervisorInfoFactory](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorInfoFactory.scala#L35).

-## Discovering other components
+## Discovering Other Components

+Sometimes one component needs to discover other components.
 For discovering other components, there are two ways:

- - provide tracking information in configuration file as explained @ref[here](../../commons/multiple-components.md#tracking-dependencies).
-Whenever there is location update of tracked components @ref[onLocationTrackingEvent](../../commons/multiple-components.md#onlocationtrackingevent-handler) handler is called.
+ - provide tracking information in the Component Info File as explained @ref[here](../../commons/multiple-components.md#tracking-dependencies).
+Whenever there is location update of tracked components @ref[onLocationTrackingEvent](../../commons/multiple-components.md#onlocationtrackingevent-handler) handler is called in the TLA.

-- track using @ref[trackConnection](../../commons/multiple-components.md#trackconnection) handler.
+- track using @ref[trackConnection](../../commons/multiple-components.md#trackconnection) method that is available in the TLA.
+This allows tracking to start at runtime based on activities of the component.

-## Receiving messages from external world
+## Receiving Messages from Outside the Component

-Messages aimed for component is first received by Supervisor and it decides which messages to be passed to downstream actors( i.e. Top level actor, Command Response manager actor or Pub-Sub manager actor)
+Messages sent to the component are first received and handled by Supervisor.
+It decides which messages should be passed to downstream actors (i.e. Top Level Actor, Command Response Manager actor or Pub-Sub Manager actor).

 ### Restart

+An external administrative message to the Supervisor can cause the component to restart.
+An explanation of the `Restart` state and subsequent actions can be found @ref[here](../../commons/create-component.md#restart).
-The code base for restart can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L242).
+The code base that implements restart can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L242).
-The explanation about `Restart` state can be found @ref[here](../../commons/create-component.md#restart).

 ![restart](media/restart.png)

 ### Shutdown

-The code base for shutdown can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L247).
+An external administrative command to the Supervisor can cause the component to shutdown and exit.
-The explanation about `Shutdown` state can be found @ref[here](../../commons/create-component.md#shutdown).
+The explanation about `Shutdown` state and subsequent actions can be found @ref[here](../../commons/create-component.md#shutdown).
+The code base that implements shutdown can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L247).

 ![shutdown](media/shutdown.png)

 ### Changing log level

-Messages to change log level (via `SetComponentLogLevel`) or get log metadata for a component (via `GetComponentLogMetadata`) gets handled by Supervisor. the code base for the same can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L118).
+An external messages to change the component's log level (via `SetComponentLogLevel`) or get log metadata for a component (via `GetComponentLogMetadata`) gets handled by Supervisor.
+The code base implements this message can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L118).

 ### Lock

+An external client component can restrict messages and allow only messages from itself using the `lock` command.
+An explanation of the `Lock` state can be found @ref[here](../../commons/create-component.md#lock).
-The code base for Lock can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L205).
+The code base that implements Lock can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L205).
-The explanation about `Lock` state can be found @ref[here](../../commons/create-component.md#lock).

 ![lock](media/lock.png)

-## Sending commands
+## Sending Commands from the Component

-The types of commands that can be sent and it's creation can be found @ref[here](../../commons/create-component.md#receiving-commands).
-In order to send commands to other components, a @github[CommandService](/csw-command/csw-command-api/src/main/scala/csw/command/api/scaladsl/CommandService.scala) helper is needed. `CommandService` helper is used to send commands to other components, in the form of method calling instead of sending messages to bare component supervisor actor.
-The creation of CommandService can be found @ref[here](../../commons/multiple-components.md#sending-commands).
+The types of commands that can be sent by a component are discussed @ref[here](../../commons/create-component.md#receiving-commands).
+In order to send commands to other components, a @github[CommandService](/csw-command/csw-command-api/src/main/scala/csw/command/api/scaladsl/CommandService.scala) helper is needed. `CommandService` helper is used to send commands to a component in the form of methods instead of sending messages directly to a component's
+Supervisor actor.
+The creation of a CommandService instance can be found @ref[here](../../commons/multiple-components.md#sending-commands).

 The operations allowed through `CommandService` helper are as follows: